emma-33/holbertonschool-higher_level_programming/python-inheritance/README.md

 Function 5 : Defines an empty class BaseGeometry
 Function 6 : Defines a public instance method : def area(self): that raises an Exception with the message "area() is not implemented"
 Function 7 : Add a method to validate integers
+Function 8 : Defines a class Rectangle inherited from BaseGeometry